mqnguyen5/fragments/README.md

 1. Clone this repository from [GitHub](https://github.com/mqnguyen5/fragments).

-2. Use the package manager [npm](https://www.npmjs.com/) to install fragments.
+2. Use the package manager [npm](https://www.npmjs.com/) to install Fragments.

 ```bash
 npm install